You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 Learn more about Yolanda through her Award Narrative.

-The award presentation will be held at the Middle Level Luncheon on Friday, November 16 during the NCTE Annual Convention in Houston, Texas.
+The award was presented at the Middle Level Luncheon during the NCTE Annual Convention in Houston, Texas.

 Nomination Deadline: May 1

 To recognize exceptional English language arts teachers of grades 6-8 who have demonstrated excellence in teaching English language arts and inspired a spirit of inquiry and a love of learning in their students.

 Applicants should be full-time English language arts teachers of students in grades 6-8 (“full-time” is defined as that school district’s standard number of contact hours with students) and have taught for at least five years in a public or private school in the United States, its territories, or Canada.
 Applicants do not have to be a member of NCTE to apply and may be nominated by a supervisor or teaching peer who can provide credible evidence of achievements or be self-nominated.

 Applicants should demonstrate exceptional abilities in these categories:

 - Fostering a spirit of inquiry and a love of learning